 Fair value is the amount that would be received in the sale of an asset or would be paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value of interest-bearing financial assets and liabilities is determined by discounting the contractual principal and interest payments at estimated current market interest rates for the instrument.
-Current market rates are determined by reference to current benchmark rates for similar term and current credit spreads for debt with similar terms and risks.
-For certain of the Trust's financial instruments the carrying value represents fair value due to the short term nature including, loan receivable, construction loans and credit facilities, and as such these items are not included in the table below.
+Current market rates are determined by reference to current benchmark rates for similar terms and current credit spreads for debt with similar terms and risks.
+For certain of the Trust's financial instruments, the carrying value represents fair value due to the short-term nature, including loan receivable, construction loans and credit facilities, and as such these items are not included in the table below.
 The fair values of the Trust's financial instruments were determined as follows:

-- (i) the fair values of the mortgages payable are estimated based upon discounted future cash flows using discount rates that reflect current market conditions for instruments with similar terms and risks.
-Such fair value estimates are not necessarily indicative of the amounts Killam might pay or receive in actual market transactions; - (ii) the fair value of the deferred unit-based compensation and the Exchangeable Units is estimated at the reporting date, based on the closing market price of the Trust Units listed on the TSX.
-The performance based RTUs are determined using a pricing model.
+- (i) The fair values of the mortgages payable are estimated based upon discounted future cash flows using discount rates that reflect current market conditions for instruments with similar terms and risks.
+Such fair value estimates are not necessarily indicative of the amounts Killam might pay or receive in actual market transactions; and - (ii) The fair value of the deferred unit-based compensation and the Exchangeable Units is estimated at the reporting date, based on the closing market price of the Trust Units listed on the TSX.
+The performance-based RTUs are determined using a pricing model.
 These estimates are subjective in nature and involve uncertainties and matters of significant judgment and, therefore, cannot be determined with precision.
-Changes in estimates could significantly affect fair values; - (iii) the fair value of the derivative is calculated based on an estimate of the mid-market arbitrage-free price of the swap.
-The arbitrage-free price comprises the present value of the future rights and obligations between two parties to receive or deliver future cash flows or exchange other assets or liabilities.
-Future obligations are valued as the sum of the present values as of the valuation date of contractually fixed future amounts and expected variable future amounts, the expected size of which is calculated from the projected levels of underlying variables.
-Future rights are valued as the sum of the present values of the expected values of contingent future amounts, the existence and size of which are calculated from the projected levels of underlying variables.
+Changes in estimates could significantly affect fair values;